-NHS England has a number of priorities and in the South we have established a number of programme boards at a regional level to ensure these priorities are delivered locally.
+NHS England has a number of priorities and in the South West we have established a number of programme boards at a regional level to ensure these priorities are delivered locally.

 We are also responsible for specialised commissioning, making sure patients with illnesses that require specialist treatment (such as patients with rare forms of cancer; neuro muscular disorders etc.) can access the treatment they need and that it is provided to a specific standard.